juanaranjo94/backup-neweb-dreamcode/src/assets/posts/en/2022-dic-19-Alcances-tecnológicos-de-la-transformacion.md

 ---
 metaTitle: 2022 and the technological reach of digital transformation
-metaDescription: 2022 has been a year in which businesses have had to make crucial technological decisions in order to adapt to the accelerated technological transformation resulting from mandatory universal digitization.
+meta_description: 2022 has been a year in which businesses have had to make crucial technological decisions in order to adapt to the accelerated technological transformation resulting from mandatory universal digitization.
 title: 2022 and the technological reach of digital transformation
 read: 5 - 10 min
 date: December 19, 2022